musale/musale-dev/content/thoughts/visitor-pattern.md

 ### The challenge

-Now, we want to be able to define new `Cocktail` operations without having to add new methods for each cocktail.
-For the above implementation, we'll have to add the method in the `Cocktail` interface and then implement the method in each of the cocktails that we want them to implement the method.
+Now, we want to be able to define new `Cocktail` operations without having to add the new methods on each existing cocktail.
+For the above implementation, we'll have to add the method in the `Cocktail` interface and then implement the method for each of the cocktails that we want to implement the method.

-The visitor pattern will allow you to operate on a `Cocktail` so that you can easily provide a `Cocktail` that easily conforms to all the cocktail operations.
+The visitor pattern will allow you to operate on a `Cocktail` so that you can provide a `Cocktail` that easily conforms to all the cocktail operations.
 It makes it easier to add new ways to work on a cocktail without getting to make the change on each and every cocktail.

 ### The Visitor Pattern